azkaban/azkaban/docs/howTo.rst

 at least one active executor to be successful.
 Use curl or simply visit following URL:- ``WEBSERVER_URL/executor?ajax=reloadExecutors``

-Logging job logs to a Kafka cluster
+Logging logs to a Kafka cluster
 -----------------------------------

-Azkaban supports sending job logs to a log ingestion (such as ELK) cluster via a Kafka appender.
-In order to enable this in Azkaban, you will need to set two exec server properties (shown here with sample values):
+Azkaban supports sending job and flow logs to a log ingestion (such as ELK) cluster via a Kafka appender.
+In order to enable this in Azkaban, you will need to set three logging kafka properties (shown here with sample values):

 .. code-block:: guess

-   azkaban.server.logging.kafka.brokerList=localhost:9092
-   azkaban.server.logging.kafka.topic=azkaban-logging
+   azkaban.logging.kafka.brokers=localhost:9092
+   azkaban.job.logging.kafka.topic=azkaban-job-logging
+   azkaban.flow.logging.kafka.topic=azkaban-flow-logging

 These configure where Azkaban can find your Kafka cluster, and also which topic to put the logs under.
 Failure to provide these parameters will result in Azkaban refusing to create a Kafka appender upon requesting one.

-In order to configure a job to send its logs to Kafka, the following job property needs to be set to true:
+In order to configure jobs and flows to send its logs to Kafka, the following property needs to be set to true:

 .. code-block:: guess

-   azkaban.job.logging.kafka.enable=true
+   azkaban.logging.kafka.enabled=true

-Jobs with this setting enabled will broadcast its log messages in JSON form to the Kafka cluster.
-It has the following structure:
+By default, the logging kafka log4j appender is org.apache.kafka.log4jappender.KafkaLog4jAppender and logs will broadcast in JSON form to the Kafka cluster.
+It has the following
+structure:

 .. code-block:: guess